mtrafisz/httpc/readme.md

 ## Usage

 This will change to much for it to make sense to write any documentation.
 Just read the header and tests for now :).
+Good usage available [in this project](https://github.com/mtrafisz/shortener).

 Just one other thing - I'm using this library in simple http server, so only functions relevant to this usage are implemented.
 Other functionality will come in the future.